-The Cohorted box was the standard black, square box that closes magnetically and ties with a ribbon.
+The Cohorted box was the standard black, square box that closes with a lid.
 The box also came with it’s monthly, small beauty magazine (about 30 pages) that tells you a little bit more about each product and some featured products or artists.

 Cohorted November contained 8 products, of which 5 were full size.

 Let’s have a look at the products in more detail.
 These are short reviews that cover first impressions and experiences from using the products.
 For full reviews, including ingredient analysis and if I would recommend a product or not, check out: Beauty In-depth Reviews & Ingredient Analysis (all articles here).
 Bear in mind that these are my personal opinions and that beauty is a very personal thing, we all have different skin, requirements and biological build which can influence things.
 What worked for me might not work for you and vice versa, please leave your comments below